Agdistis adactyla

 Agdistis adactyla is a moth species in the family Pterophoridae, and the type species of genus Agdistis.
 It is known from most of the Palearctic realm, where it occurs from central and south-western Europe and North Africa to eastern Asia.

 Distribution

 The species is known from Europe, North Africa and Asia, with a type locality in Austria.

 Within Europe, the species occurs from southern France and northern Germany eastwards.
 A single record from the Netherlands, 250 km from its nearest known locality, has been deemed an incidental introduction.
 In Africa, the species is known from Morocco, Algeria, Tunisia, Libya and Jordan.
 In Asia, the species has been recorded from Russia, Israel, Turkey, Armenia, Iran, Afghanistan, Kazachstan, Tajikistan, Turkmenistan, Mongolia and China.

 Appearance

 As with other species in Agdistis, and unlike the rest of the Pterophoridae, the wings of Agdistis adactyla are whole rather than cleft.
 The wingspan is 20–26 mm.
-The forewings have four dark spots along the costa, best visible from the underside, and are dark grey in color.
-The hindwings are also grey with a cream colored fringe.

 Specimens found in steppe habitats are brighter and larger than those in saline areas.